 – pistachio: 29€ | for 1kg

 - You can decide on the texture.
 Prefer smooth with a little crunch?
 Or rather super crunchy?
 Make them how you love them so you’ll never miss out on your favorite flavors.

 Personally I buy the nuts raw, unsalted and unroasted because that’s how they are the cheapest.
+Choose the amount of nuts you want to make.
+I mostly go for 1kg of nuts as we love nut butters in this household and they don’t last long.
 Then I quickly roast them on 180°C/350°F for 10-15 minutes (depending on your oven), let them cool down, grind and voila.
 If I want them super smooth I let them grind quite a while, if I want them a bit thicker I grind a little less.

 These nut butters are also the perfect gift for loved ones!
 I regularly buy small cute jars and create delicious flavor combinations to give to friends and family.
 My favorites are salted peanut, cashew vanilla, almond cinnamon and you can also do fun ‘nutella style’ blends with hazelnuts, cacao, maple and coconut cream – YUM!